survivejs/webpack-book/manuscript/building_with_webpack/03_code_splitting.md

 Even though splitting our bundles can help a notch, they are not the only solution and you may still end up having to download a lot of data.
 Fortunately, it is possible to do better thanks to a technique known as *code splitting*.
 It allows us to load code lazily as we need it.

 T> Incidentally, it is possible to implement Google's [PRPL pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) using lazy loading.
-PRPL (Push, Render, Pre-cache, Lazy-load) has been designed mobile web in mind and can be implemented using webpack.
+PRPL (Push, Render, Pre-cache, Lazy-load) has been designed with mobile web in mind and can be implemented using webpack.

 ![Bundle with a dynamically loaded normal chunk](images/dynamic.png)